johannschopplich/toon/SPEC.md

 ## 20. Versioning and Extensibility

+This specification uses semantic versioning (major.minor format):

+- **Version 1.0:** Initial release establishing core encoding, normalization, and conformance rules.
+- **Version 1.1:** Added normative decoding behavior, strict-mode rules, delimiter-aware parsing, and reference algorithms.
+- **Version 1.2:** Maintains backward compatibility with v1.1 while providing clarifications to decoding behavior, centralized primitive/key parsing rules, tightened strict-mode requirements, and formalized delimiter scoping terminology.
+- **Version 1.3 (current):** Added numeric precision requirements for round-trip fidelity, reorganized terminology with subsections, added RFC 5234 core rules to ABNF grammar, clarified media type registration status, added intellectual property considerations, and formalized test suite reference.

+Breaking changes (incompatible with previous versions) will increment the major version number (e.g., v2.0).
+Minor version increments represent clarifications, additional conformance requirements, or backward-compatible additions that do not break existing conformant implementations.

+### Extensibility

 - Backward-compatible evolutions SHOULD preserve current headers, quoting rules, and indentation semantics.
 - Reserved/structural characters (colon, brackets, braces, hyphen) MUST retain current meanings.
 - Future work (non-normative): schemas, comments/annotations, additional delimiter profiles, optional \uXXXX escapes (if added, must be precisely defined).

+## 21. Intellectual Property Considerations

+This specification is released under the MIT License (see repository and Appendix E for details).
+No patent disclosures are known at the time of publication.
+The authors intend this specification to be freely implementable without royalty requirements.

+Implementers should be aware that this is a community specification and not a formal standards-track document from a recognized standards body (such as IETF, W3C, or ISO).
+No formal patent review process has been conducted.
+Implementers are responsible for conducting their own intellectual property due diligence as appropriate for their use case.

+The MIT License permits free use, modification, and distribution of both this specification and conforming implementations, subject to the license terms.

 ## Appendix E: Acknowledgments and License